-- Ensure the mounting surface can support the controller, DIN rail, and any user-supplied enclosure. - Mount the controller horizontally on 35 mm DIN rail whenever possible. - Mount the controller in the proper mounting position (Figure 1). - Mount the controller on a hard, even surface whenever possible in wall-mount applications. - Use shims or washers to mount the controller securely and evenly on the mounting surface. - Mount the controller in an area free of corrosive vapors and observe the Ambient Conditions requirements in Table 10.
+- Ensure the mounting surface can support the controller, DIN rail, and any user-supplied enclosure. - Mount the controller horizontally on 35 mm DIN rail whenever possible. - Mount the controller in the proper mounting position (Figure 2). - Mount the controller on a hard, even surface whenever possible in wall-mount applications. - Use shims or washers to mount the controller securely and evenly on the mounting surface. - Mount the controller in an area free of corrosive vapors and observe the Ambient Conditions requirements in Table 10. - Provide for sufficient space around the controller for cable and wire connections for easy cover removal and good ventilation through the controller (50 mm [2 in.] minimum on the top, bottom, and front of the controller).